 The word Psychometric comes from the Greek psycho- ‘of the mind’ and metric meaning ‘measuring’.
 The psychometric tests we use are scientifically designed and validated multiple choice questionnaires.
 They will ask you a series of questions about your interests, feelings and preferences as well as test your reasoning abilities (verbal, numerical, abstract etc.).
 From the results we can draw a great deal of information about who you really are and what you represent as a human resource.

-What is Psychometric testing?
+What is psychometric testing?

-The important factors to consider when choosing a career are:
+So – the important factors to consider when choosing a career are:

-Psychometric testing is an important tool for us at Career Analysts and we rely on it to help us understand you as a human resource.
+Psychometric testing is an important tool for us at Career Analysts and we rely on it to help us understand you.
 However the really important part of our work is carried out in the actual one-on-one consultation with the fully qualified and trained Occupational Psychologist where you can talk through in detail your personal circumstances, desires and ambitions and where we can help you make the crucial decision about what to do for the next stage of your career.